Updates, commentary, training and advice on immigration and asylum law

 Legal challenges to NHS debt refusals may well succeed but can be time-consuming, stressful and expensive.

-This article was originally published in February 2017 and has been updated (by Alex Piletska) so that it is correct as of the new date of publication shown.
+This article was originally published in February 2017 and was previously updated by Alex Piletska in 2022.
+It has since been updated by Rachel Whickman so that it is correct as of the new date of publication shown.

 Relevant articles chosen for you